webvalleyagency/cordova-clipboard/README.md

-Clipboard
+FacebookSocialShare
 =========

-Clipboard management plugin for Cordova/PhoneGap that supports iOS, Android, and Windows Phone 8.
+FacebookSocialShare management plugin for Cordova/PhoneGap that supports iOS, Android, and Windows Phone 8.

 ## Usage